Our core activity is building and testing special-purpose equipment and prototypes.

 The advantage of this is that they can be transformed into machine code (‘g-code’) which can then be used for 3D printing or other digital manufacturing processes.

 This aspect has transformed the process of R&D work.
-In the past
+In the past parts had to be manually fabricated.
+Now parts can be designed and created relatively quickly but very precisely.

 Design for manufacturing

-The prototype might work well but it may need to be altered to accommodate
+The prototype might work well but it may need to be altered to accommodate the manufacturing process such as how to facilitate injection moulding.

-For instance, instead of an injection-moulded plastic component, perhaps it could be made of folded sheet metal?
+perhaps it could be made of folded sheet metal?